 Slightly Married, aka A Strange Marriage (October 15, 1932)

-Released on October 15, 1932: A drunk playboy tries to be gallant to an indigent girl in court and winds up married to her, and things get really interesting once he is sober.
+Released on October 15, 1932: (running time 68 minutes) A drunk playboy tries to be gallant to an indigent girl in court and winds up married to her, and things get really interesting once he is sober.

 Produced by George R. Batcheller

 Directed by Richard Thorpe

 Written by Mary McCarthy

 The Actors: Evalyn Knapp (Mary Smith), Walter Byron (Jimmie Martin), Marie Prevost (Nellie Gordon), Jason Robards Sr. (Jack Haines), Robert Ellis (Brandon, the family lawyer), Dorothy Christy (Marjorie Reynolds), Clarissa Selwynne (Mrs. Martin), Phillips Smalley (Mr. Walter Martin), Herbert Evans (Hodges the butler), Lloyd Ingraham (the Judge), Mary Foy (landlady), Al Bridge (tenant), Bobby Burns (Minister), Allan Cavan (banker), Jack Pennick (sailor Bill Casey)